Fire and smoke alarms

 This could affect the sale of your home in future.
 It's likely you would have to have the installation carried out before any marketing takes place.

-More worryingly, as this is a change in law, it's likely that non-compliance could affect your home insurance.
+As this is a change in law, it's likely that non-compliance could affect your home insurance.
 While your home insurance may not currently specify the smoke alarm standard, there is likely to be a general term that state that your home must meet all legal standards.
-If you make a claim after 1 February 2022 and you do not have the correct system installed, your claim may fail.
-Contact your insurance provider directly if you are concerned.

-No. The Council has enforcement powers in relation to the standard of homes, but they would not be used as a matter of course for this requirement.
-They could be used where a landlord was refusing to install the correct systems in their rented properties, because that poses a safety risk to their tenants.
+The Council has enforcement powers in relation to the standard of homes, but they would not be used as a matter of course for this requirement.

 Home-owners are responsible and must pay for any work needed on their own property.